Hybrid deployments with multiple forests

 For more information about hybrid deployments, see Exchange Server hybrid deployments.

 For Exchange 2013 and later, hybrid deployments require the latest cumulative update (CU) available for the version of Exchange you have installed in your on-premises organization.
-For Exchange 2010, hybrid deployments require the latest update rollup (RU).

 If you can't install the latest update, the immediately previous release is also supported.
 Previous CUs and RUs are not supported.
 For more information, see Hybrid deployment prerequisites.